| ||November 2014 Writing Contest |

-MONTHLY WRITING CONTESTS: Welcome to the international writing contests on StageofLife.com.
-Answer our real-world writing prompt each month to share your thoughts and experiences as we make the world a better place, one story at a time.
+MONTHLY WRITING CONTESTS: StageofLife.com hosts monthly international writing contests.
+Answer the real-world writing prompt below to share your thoughts and experiences as we change the world, one story at a time.
 View winners of past writing contests.

 |ENTER YOUR ESSAY...